-In everyday life humans regularly seek participation in highly complex and pleasurable experiences such as music listening, singing, or playing, that does not seem to have any specific survival advantage.
-Understanding how the brain translates a structured sequence of sounds, such as music, into a pleasant and rewarding experience is a fascinating question which may be crucial to better understand the processing of abstract rewards in humans.
+In everyday life humans regularly seek participation in highly complex and pleasurable experiences such as music listening, singing, or playing, which do not seem to have any specific survival advantage.
+Understanding how the brain translates a structured sequence of sounds, such as music, into a pleasant and rewarding experience is a fascinating question that may be crucial to better understanding the processing of abstract rewards in humans.

 Study author Laura Ferreri, an associate professor in cognitive psychology at Lyon University said, “In the scientific literature, there was a lack of direct evidence showing that dopamine function is causally related to music-evoked pleasure.
 Therefore in this study, through a pharmacological approach, we wanted to investigate whether dopamine, which plays a major role in regulating pleasure experiences and motivation to engage in certain behaviors, plays a direct role in the experience of pleasure induced by music.”